pacse/SCiPNET/CS50xFP/deepwell/scps/049/addenda/Addendum%20049.3%3A%2004%2F16%2F2017%20Incident.md

 >
 > **Dr. Sherman:** (*Interrupting*) What pestilence?
 You keep going on and on about this pestilence but you have not *once* been able to properly identify this "disease".
 What could you have possibly seen in him today that you had not seen so many times before?
 That it would be worth his life?
 >
-> **SCP-049:** He� (*pauses*) The Pestilence presents and progresses in unforeseeable fashions, and has a queer way of- of creeping into the unprepared, and� (*breathing becomes heavier*) call it what you want, doctor.
+> **SCP-049:** He... (*pauses*) The Pestilence presents and progresses in unforeseeable fashions, and has a queer way of- of creeping into the unprepared, and... (*breathing becomes heavier*) call it what you want, doctor.
 It was a mercy I did to him.
 He is cured.
 >
 > **Dr. Sherman:** He is a *vegetable*!
 >
-> **SCP-049:** (*Pauses*) I� I would not expect you to understand.
-You and your� your *ilk* have proven time and time again to be not men of science, but men of- of emotion.
+> **SCP-049:** (*Pauses*) I...
+I would not expect you to understand.
+You and your... your *ilk* have proven time and time again to be not men of science, but men of- of emotion.
 You cannot appreciate the horrors I have seen, those many millions who have succumbed to the Pestilence and been changed, who-
 >
 > **Dr. Sherman:** Your cure cost Ray his life!
 >